stetorm/nextbot/README.md

 * Create you personal bot using Bot Father (https://core.telegram.org/bots#botfather)
 * Note the bot token, (i.e..
 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw)
 * `git clone` this repo
+* change username and passwd variables in index.js with your own ones
 * type `npm install` from nextbot directory
 * start the bot typing : `node index.js 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw`
-* On your smartphone, using Telegram find your bot, and type something in chat window
+* On your smartphone, using Telegram, find your bot and type something in chat window
 * the bot will answer with your personal clockings.